 This helps to keep your hens safe from any lingering predators.
 If your hens are having difficulty finding some grub, a rooster will help to provide for them and go on the search for some bugs.
-Roosters can also provide you with fertilized eggs, allowing you to sell to potential buyers that want to raise their own chicks.
+Roosters can also offer you fertilized eggs, allowing you to sell to potential buyers wanting to raise their own chicks.

 Owning a flock of chickens can be a memorable experience.
 However, many chicken owners need to recognize the difference between hens and roosters.
 Knowing these differences will help chicken owners maintain an optimal flock and provide the best environment for their chickens.